-Cooperative evaluation of new and existing rootstocks by NC-140 researchers continues to generate financial support from the fruit and nursery industries for the propagation and establishment of cooperative plantings, and grants for state-directed rootstock research.
-Individual researchers will use support from industry as seed money to leverage and seek state, federal and private foundation grants (competitive and non-competitive) for associated studies.
+Collaborative evaluation of new and existing rootstocks by NC-140 researchers continues to generate financial support from fruit and nursery industries for propagation and establishment of cooperative plantings, as well as grants for specific rootstock research.
+Individual researchers use support from industry as seed money to leverage and seek state, federal and private foundation grants (competitive and non-competitive) for associated studies.
 It is anticipated that over the term of the current project (2012-2017), approximately $2,000,000 will have been generated to support NC-140 research as seed funding/matching and/or direct support from sources other than universities, Hatch funds, and RRF funds, and more than half of this total will come from grower organizations.
-Additionally, more than $4 million in USDA-SCRI funding has recently been procured (by a team that includes NC-140 members) for intensive apple rootstock-related studies dependent upon the existing NC-140 trials as a unique research resource.
+Additionally, more than $4 million in USDA-SCRI funding has recently been procured (by a team that includes NC-140 members) for intensive apple rootstock-related studies that are dependent upon the existing NC-140 trials as a unique research resource.

 Likely Impacts